Tai Chi for Arthritis and Fall Prevention Programs Expand with Boost from N.C. Center for Health and Wellness

-Instructors serving 20 Western North Carolina counties learned how to teach basic Tai Chi at UNC Asheville’s Sherrill Center this spring – they are preparing to offer Tai Chi classes to older adults as a way to help prevent falls and maintain mobility, especially for those with arthritis.
+Instructors serving 20 Western North Carolina counties learned how to teach basic Tai Chi at UNC Asheville’s Sherrill Center this spring – they are preparing to offer Tai Chi programs to older adults as a way to help prevent falls and maintain mobility, especially for those with arthritis.
 The two-day training was offered by UNC Asheville’s N.C.
 Center for Health and Wellness (NCCHW) on April 5-6, 2019.

 “It’s a safe way to keep the body moving, have more fluid movement and be more confident,” said Cheryl Perry, one of 18 people who received the training.
 “When you get older, you start to get isolated, you don’t move around as much as you used to.
 This covers all the joints in the body and keeps you moving – it’s a wonderful way for people to have more movement in their lives.”
 Perry, a yoga teacher and retired physical therapy assistant, recently relocated to Asheville, plans to teach Tai Chi for Arthritis and Fall Prevention as a volunteer with Land of Sky Regional Council’s Area Agency on Aging.